seankross/the-unix-workbench/docs/03-Command-Line-Basics.md

 # Command Line Basics

-If you opened up Terminal or Git Bash then you should see a window that looks something like this:
+Once you have opened up Terminal or Git Bash then you should see a window that looks something like this:

 ![](img/shell1.png)